Accounting & Finance Association (AFA)

 American Marketing Association (AMA)

-The AMA also coordinates the Business Day Conference held each fall.
-The 2011 conference attracted over 100 students from New Paltz, as well as surrounding colleges.
-The conference included a keynote address from Forrest Leighton '98, director of product marketing for Canon, USA, Inc., and a variety of workshops.
+The AMA also coordinates the Business Day Conference held each fall, which attracts over 100 students from New Paltz, as well as surrounding colleges.
+The conference includes a keynote address and a variety of workshops.

 The AMA has completed dozens of marketing research studies and strategic market plans for small or nonprofit organizations.
 This provides marketing students a "hands-on" opportunity to learn the process of marketing in a real business situation.